-Xx x = Nominal size of feature when measured in the X axis.

-Yy y = Nominal size of feature when measured in the Y axis.

-Zz z = The absolute Z axis position when measuring a web feature.
+Xx x = Nominal size of feature when measured in the X axis. or Yy у = Nominal size of feature when measured in the Y axis.
+Zz Z = The absolute Z axis position when measuring a web feature.
 If this is omitted a pocket cycle is assumed.

-Mm m = The true position tolerance of a feature.
-A cylindrical zone about the theoretical position.

-Qq q = The probe's overtravel distance for use when the default values are unsuitable.
+- Hh h = The tolerance value of a feature dimension being measured. - Mm m = The true position tolerance of a feature.
+A cylindrical zone about the theoretical position. - Qq q = The probe's overtravel distance for use when the default values are unsuitable.
 The probe will then travel beyond the expected position when it searches for a surface.
-Default values are 4 mm (0.16 in) in the Z axis and 10 mm (0.394 in) in the X,Y axis.

-Rr r = This is an incremental dimension that is used in external features, e.g. bosses and webs, to give a radial clearance from the nominal target surface prior to a Z axis move.
-Default value is 5 mm (0.200 in).

-R-r -r = This is similar to Rr, except that the clearance is applied in the opposite direction to force an internal web cycle.
+Default values are 4 mm (0.16 in) in the Z axis and 10 mm (0.394 in) in the X,Y axis. - Rr r = This is an incremental dimension that is used in external features, e.g. bosses and webs, to give a radial clearance from the nominal target surface prior to a Z axis move.
+Default value is 5 mm (0.200 in). - R-r -r = This is similar to Rr, except that the clearance is applied in the opposite direction to force an internal web cycle.
 Default value is 5 mm (0.200 in).